-Deciding whether you want to go with traditional metal braces or a customized treatment for your teen is always a challenge as there are many different treatment options available from ceramic braces to lingual braces and even Invisalign.
+Deciding whether you want to go with traditional metal braces or a customized treatment for your teen is always a challenge as there are many different treatment options available from ceramic braces to lingual braces and even braces for teenagers.
 Knowing what your options are and what will work best for your teenager is essential to protecting their oral health – and your wallet.

-The different types of braces your teen needs will be a balancing act between cost, aesthetics, treatment time, and comfort level for your teen.
+The different types of braces your teen needs will be a balancing act between cost braces for teenagers, aesthetics, treatment time, and comfort level for your teen.
 Ceramic braces for instance are usually about $1,000 more expensive than traditional metal braces but because they are the same as your teen’s tooth color they are virtually invisible.
-They are not as invisible as an Invisalign teen would be but they are still one of the best options for static braces that do not have to be removed and because of this can offer the same speed of treatment that metal braces with rubber bands do.
+They are not as invisible as an invisalign teen near me would be but they are still one of the best options for static braces that do not have to be removed and because of this can offer the same speed of treatment that metal braces with rubber bands do.
 So the best braces options for teens will often be a customized treatment that takes into account treatment time and what orthodontic treatment options will be best for your teen.

 Best Braces Colors for Teens